A 5-step guide to starting your own travel blog in less than 30 minutes

 If you’re still thinking about what to call your site I have written a guide to choosing a domain name for your travel blog.

 You can buy the cheapest package available (starter) which is enough for a new blog.
-If your site grows from there you can upgrade as you go.

 Start setting up your site by ordering your domain and hosting here and follow these instructions.